wheaties/AutoLifts/docs/src/main/tut/Lifting-Functions.md

 val doubly = lifted(NonEmptyList(List(1, 10, 100)))
 ```

-## liftM2
+## liftM2, liftM3

 The `liftM2` is analogous to calling a function from within a for-comprehension or nested sets of for-comprehensions.
-It is based on the classical Haskell [liftM](https://wiki.haskell.org/Lifting#Monad_lifting) family of functions, only on steriods.
-The function is applied based according to the types of the arguments in relatino to the function itself but does require that every nested type have at least a `Bind` defined.
+It is based on the Haskell [liftM](https://wiki.haskell.org/Lifting#Monad_lifting) family of functions, only on steriods.
+The function is applied based according to the types of the arguments in relation to the function itself but does require that every nested type have at least a `Bind` defined.

 To demonstrate: